daris/fluxbb-track-topics-in-database/readme.txt

 ##Easy installation:  This mod can be easily installed via Patcher -> https://github.com/daris/fluxbb-patcher
 ##
 ## Upgrade from 1.x:  Restore orginal files (look into previous version readme.txt and do steps in reverse order)
-##                    Then install v2.0 - it'll automatically convert tracking data from old storage method
+##                    Then install v2.0 - it'll automatically convert tracking data from old storage method.
+##                    WARNING: Do not uninstall previous version (install_mod.php file)
+##                    as you will lose the topic tracking data in database
 ##
 ##   Repository URL:  http://fluxbb.org/resources/mods/track-topics-in-database/
 ##